Zihrun Raza Kasia: Contents

-The masiqta of Zihrun Razia Kasia is performed for people who have died during one of the minor mbaṭṭal days (inauspicious days during which all rituals are forbidden), etc.
+The masiqta of Zihrun Razia Kasia is performed for people who have died from unclean deaths, such as during one of the minor mbaṭṭal days (inauspicious days during which all rituals are forbidden), or from snakebite, attacks by wild animals, or insect bites.

 Ritual and prayer sequences

 Below is the ritual and prayer sequence for both the Masiqta and Masbuta of Zihrun Raza Kasia in the Šarḥ ḏ-Zihrun Raza Kasia, as summarized in Burtea (2008).
 All prayer numbers, originally in Roman numerals, are from Part 1 (the Qolastā) of Mark Lidzbarski's Mandäische Liturgien (ML) unless otherwise specified (e.g., the Oxford Collection, which is Part 2 of Lidzbarski's Mandäische Liturgien, or CP, which is Drower's 1959 Canonical Prayerbook).

 Masiqta of Zihrun Raza Kasia

 Below is the ritual and prayer sequence for the Masiqta of Zihrun Raza Kasia as given in the text:

 Summary of the prayer sequence listed above:

 Masbuta of Zihrun Raza Kasia

 Below is the ritual and prayer sequence for the Masbuta of Zihrun Raza Kasia as given in the text: